masikol/barapost/README.md

     Results of barapost.py's work will be appended to this file.

 FASTQ files processed by this script are meant to be processed afterwards by "barapost.py".

+If you have your own FASTA files that can be used as database to blast against, you can omit "prober.py" step and go to "barapost.py" instead (see `-l` option in "barapost.py" description).

 ### Default parameters: